Little Girl Lost: The Delimar Vera Story: Actual events

 As depicted in the film, the daughter of Luz Cuevas and Pedro Vera, Delimar Vera was taken by Carolyn Correa (depicted in the film as Valerie Valleja), a distant friend of Pedro's cousin.
-On December 15, 1997, Correa deliberately ignited a fire in Cuevas' house in Philadelphia to cover up the incident.
+On December 15, 1997, Correa deliberately ignited a fire in Cuevas's house in Philadelphia to cover up the incident.
 After Correa took the girl, she raised her as her own daughter under the name of Aaliyah, while Delimar's disappearance was attributed to the intense fire in the room.

 Six years later, on January 18, 2004, Cuevas attended a birthday party for an acquaintance after being invited in 2003 and was surprised by her own resemblance to a 6-year-old girl.
-With the help of a state representative, Cuevas managed to get a series of DNA tests which resulted in a confirmation of Cuevas' maternity over Delimar.
+With the help of a state representative, Cuevas managed to get a series of DNA tests which resulted in a confirmation of Cuevas's maternity over Delimar.
 Correa was arrested in 2004, and taken to trial, and placed on $1 million bail.
 Entering a plea of nolo contendere, she was accused and found guilty of kidnapping, arson, and attempted murder, and was sentenced to nine to thirty years in prison in 2005.
 Correa became eligible for parole in 2014.